Why do programs benefit from developing monitoring and evaluation frameworks?

 The value of supporting learning for program improvement

 Monitoring and evaluation frameworks are most useful when they serve a variety of functions and are not developed solely for the purpose of accountability to funders.
 They should support a process of regular program-focused reflection and learning as to what has worked and what has not, for whom and under what circumstances, leading to program improvement over time.
 The operation of a monitoring and evaluation framework should also generate knowledge about good practices that can be disseminated and shared.
-The Department of Finance Resource Management Guide No.131 ‘Developing Good Performance Information’ (April 2015) affirms the principle that there are multiple purposes involved in collecting good performance information and that there is benefit in telling a cohesive performance story.
+The Department of Finance Resource Management Guide No.131 ‘Developing Good Performance Information’ (PDF) (May 2020) affirms the principle that there are multiple purposes involved in collecting good performance information and that there is benefit in telling a cohesive performance story.

 The Place of Program Theory, Program Logic, Evaluation Questions and Indicators in the Identification of Purposeful Data Collection Processes